AriFordsham/GHCWiki/building/cross-compiling/i-os.md

 See [Cross-compiling GHC](building/cross-compiling) at the bottom.
 In particular, you need to install llvm version 3.0 or \>= 3.2.
 Version 3.0 definitely works.
 There may be outstanding issues with version 3.2.

+Make sure you build it with ARM support.
+It's very easy to download the source from [ http://llvm.org/](http://llvm.org/) and build it from source.

 ### 2. Scripts